 Five rooms with shared bathrooms.
 Two rooms are in the farmhouse and three in a separate house by the farm.
 Made-up beds and sleeping bag accommodation.
 Free Wi-Fi.
 The separate house has a kitchen and dining / sitting room with TV.
 Spacious terrace with a hot tub and a grill.

 Breakfast is included.
-Other meals can be pre-ordered.
 The private house has good cooking facilities.
-Dinner is not offered during the winter season.
+Grocery store and restaurants in the area.

 Service and recreation

 Laundry room access.
 The nearest town with a swimming pool, supermarket and restaurants is Flúðir (4 km / 2.5 mi).
 The golf course Ásatúnsvöllur, a 9-hole course, is 8 km (5 mi) away and the 18-hole-course Selsvöllur by town Flúðir is 7 km (4.3 mi) away.
 Many interesting hiking trails are in the area.
 White water rafting and kayaking on river 6.8 mi).
 There is a glassmaker’s studio at Dalbær where various glass artifacts are made.

 A low-rising mountain (251 m / 823 ft.) called Miðfell emerges from the land just north of the farm.
 It is possible either to hike up the mountain or walk around it.
 There is a small lake hidden away at the top, as well as wonderful views over the region Hreppar.
 It is a friendly and prosperous region and the landscapes seem perfect for elves and hikers alike!
 There is a wide variety of interesting hiking trails to choose from where you can recharge body and soul at close contact with nature.